SeLite/SeLite.github.io/HandlingData.md

           * differences between RDBMS may apply.
 See [TestMethodsTheory](TestMethodsTheory) > [SQLite side effects of SeLite](TestMethodsTheory#sqlite-side-effects-of-SeLite) and [SQLiteSpecifics](SQLiteSpecifics).
       * other types of DB may need to reset their sequences
   * **Capture**
     * after submitting it shows a view page of the new submission.
-Its url contains the new ID.
+Its URL contains the new ID.
 Selenium IDE can extract it and save it in the test DB.
     * otherwise (if the application/module doesn't present the view page after submission) the test
       * navigates the application to a page that lists the records
       * navigates the application to sort those submissions so that the latest is shown first